 Steve signed up for a marathon in September, and M and I have our eye on a half-marathon a week earlier.
 Steve and I are so convinced that the tart cherry juice is helping our muscle recovery that we will be drinking it every day leading up to the races (and probably beyond).

-If you can’t find tart cherry juice or the concentrate in a store near you, it can be ordered on Amazon.
+If you can’t find tart cherry juice or the concentrate in a store near you, it can be ordered online.
 With the concentrate, you will only need 2 tablespoons each time (mixed with 8 ounces of water), so it lasts a long time.

 Recipes using tart cherry juice:

 Disclosure: This post is sponsored by Choose Cherries .
 All opinions expressed are my own.
 Also, this post contains links to my Amazon affiliate page.
 Any revenue made from sales through these links helps to support this blog.
 Thank you!